 STITCH CHART

 The stitch chart below shows the arrangement of stitches in the pattern.
-The long "T" symbols are each one hdc, and the "oval" symbols are each one chain stitch.
+The "oval" symbols are each one chain stitch, and the long "T" symbols are each one hdc.
+After the setup row, the hdc stitches are placed in pairs to make PSC and EC clusters (see Stitch Definitions).

 PATTERN INSTRUCTIONS